I once heard that fall is “conference season.” At the time it didn’t mean anything to me, but for some reason it

 So, why am I writing about these conferences today?
 From these two very different events, I was reminded of a couple important things.

 The second reminder for me was that networking works.
 On my way out of the presentation room, I had a conversation with the woman who asked the question above about sharing.
 We discussed how her institution has embraced OER making, sharing, and using.
-And after a different session I connected with an instructional designer and had a meaty conversation about building a new competency-based program.
+After a different session, I connected with an instructional designer and had a meaty conversation about building a new competency-based program.
 We discussed our common hurdles and strategies for tackling them.
-Both conversations were invigorating.
-But we all know how easy it is for ideas and enthusiasm to fade after any conference is over.
+Both conversations were invigorating, but we all know how easy it is for ideas and enthusiasm to fade after any conference is over.
 I didn’t want those connections I made to be fleeting.
 This motivation is one of the main reasons why I’m here writing.

 In an effort to build something lasting from these conference encounters and other professional connections I’ve made over the years, I will dedicate future posts to making colleague connections.Stay tuned as I explore topics like openness policies, faculty support, and instructional designer development with others in the field.